Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Something was lost when music moved to a digital format.
 Not to MP3, but CDs.
 The move from cassette players to CD players practically killed the boombox.
 Sony’s disc Walkman put headphones in our ears, and since then the only place we share music is in the car.
 That’s why the Philips Fidelio DS8550 is all John Cusack would need in a remake of Say Anything.
 Yes, this iSpeaker dock has a battery.
 Thankfully, all hope is not lost.
 With the best speakers, you can still enjoy great music and relive the past.

 Philips, a company fresh out the gates after a serious overhaul, at CES displayed a wide selection of iOS products, including the reviewed DS8550.
 This iPhone/iPad/iPod Touch dock is no ordinary stand or charger, nor is it a typical stereo speaker to leave in place for groggy mornings or Sunday brunches.
 No, the DS8550 is made to sit on the shoulder just as easily as any of those things, blasting tunes on Venice Beach up to 11 without a care in the world.

 iPad support at first glance doesn’t seem that pertinent.
-The tablet is great for many a thing, and with a dock can make an excellent alarm clock, an option which has been largely ignored by hardware makers.
+The tablet is great for many a thing, and a dock can make an excellent alarm clock, an option that has been largely ignored by hardware makers.
 Thanks to the available hardware and free Fidelio software, the iPad gives the Sony Dash a run for its money.

 Carrying the Fidelio DS8550 is a cinch.
 Throwing it over the shoulder requires a bit more finesse…

 The Fidelio DS8550 looks and feels like a small boombox.
 It’s sleek with a full black mesh cover and rubber grips to keep connected devices in place.
-Four light-up buttons are all the dock needs, though the included remote control is far more convenient to use, even for Bluetooth-connected device.
+Four light-up buttons are all the dock needs, though the included remote control is far more convenient to use, even for Bluetooth-connected devices.
 The four buttons – power, Bluetooth on/off, and volume controls – are all that’s really needed.
 The rest is handily controlled via touch or remote.

 The rear has a pleasant silver build with a handle, two air-holes for bass, and power and auxiliary ports.
 As mentioned earlier the DS8550 comes with a built-in battery, which Philips claims to last five hours per charge.
 I’m pleased to say that, while such a strict number is questionable – volume level, Bluetooth, charging an iOS device, and other factors affect battery life – I averaged roughly four hours per charge under moderate to heavy use.